jsumnersmith/product-management/README.md

 ### Articles
 - 11 Laws of Showrunning: https://okbjgm.weebly.com/uploads/3/1/5/0/31506003/11_laws_of_showrunning_nice_version.pdf
-  - (PM-ing is a bit like show running, lots of decisions and you get judged on the outcomes of what you don’t directly control).
+  - Product management is a bit like show running: lots of decisions and you get judged on the outcomes of what you orchestrate
 - Products are Functions: https://www.feltpresence.com/functions/
-  - From Ryan Singer, formerly or of Basecamp
+  - From Ryan Singer, formerly or of Basecamp, and it provides a nice, tight metaphor for thinking about products
 - Superhuman's PMF Engine: https://review.firstround.com/how-superhuman-built-an-engine-to-find-product-market-fit/
+  - A look at how Superhuman quanitifies product-market-fit
 - Schumpeter on Strategy: https://reactionwheel.net/2019/01/schumpeter-on-strategy.html
   - An interesting read on how value acrues